bookofproofs/bookofproofs.github.io/_sources/history/19th-century/plummer.md

 * The Royal Astronomical Society had elected Plummer as a Fellow on 8 December 1899.
 * He was also honoured by having the crater Plummer on the Moon named after him.
 * After Plummer retired, he moved to 3 Canterbury Terrace, Oxford.
-* His wife Beatrice died on 20 February 1946 and Plummer was devastated.

 Born 24 October 1875, Oxford, England.
 Died 30 September 1946, Oxford, England.